Welcome to Dunboyne College

 Your Mentor will spend time showing you how to access Moodle and Teams during your Project Management module.

 The transition to college is a big one.
 You will have a new routine, new emails, new software to use and many new modules to get your head around.
 Dunboyne College will provide a series of on-campus and online student induction sessions before official classes start.
-For example, these sessions will include workshops on how to use your email and college computers among other things.
-A session on Career Guidance outlining important information in relation to your course choice, award and progression opportunities.
-You will also have some academic workshops, designed to get you up to speed with how to deal with assignments and how to study at college level.
+For example, these sessions will include meeting your Mentor and a full discussion of your course in greater detail, workshops on how to use Moodle and college computers, a session on Career Guidance outlining important information in relation to your course choice, award and progression opportunities, as well as a tour of our buildings, facilities and support centres.

-From Monday 13th – Friday 17th September all courses in the college will have an induction week* that consists of mandatory “short courses”.
-All students must access and attend/complete these induction courses, as they are a vital part of your student induction.
+From Monday 12th – Friday 16th September all courses in the college will have an induction week.
+All students must access and attend these induction sessions, as they are a vital part of your student induction.

-*A schedule for this induction week will be sent to the email address that you applied with in the coming days, so check this email regularly this week for important information regarding your schedule and how to access these induction courses.
+A schedule for this induction week will be sent to the email address that you applied with in the coming days, so check this email regularly this week for important information regarding your schedule.

 Key Points 13: Induction Week